-In order to check whether the yield remained unchanged by crossing MON87460, MON89034, and NK603 using the traditional crossbreeding method, this stack line maize, MON87460, and non-recombinant control maize (HCL301 \times LH59) were grown under two soil moisture conditions (well-watered and water-limited) to compare their yield.
+In order to check whether the yield remained unchanged by crossing MON87460, MON89034, and MON88017 using the traditional crossbreeding method, this stack line maize, MON87460, and non-recombinant control maize (HCL301 × LH59) were grown under two soil moisture conditions (well-watered and water-limited) to compare their yield.
 This stack line maize and MON87460 used in the assay shared the same genetic background (HCL301 × LH59).

-In 2006-2007, four maize varieties, that is, this stack line maize, MON87460, non-recombinant control maize, and a commercial cultivar, were cultivated at four field 5 locations (Calera de Tango [CT], Colina [CL], Lumbreras [LUM], and Quillota [QUI]) in Chile under two soil moisture conditions (well-watered and water-limited).
+In 2006-2007, four maize varieties, that is, this stack line maize, MON87460, non-recombinant control maize, and a commercial cultivar, were cultivated at four field locations (Calera de Tango [CT], Colina [CL], Lumbreras [LUM], and Quillota [QUI]) in Chile under two soil moisture conditions (well-watered and water-limited).
 Three replicates were made for each condition.
-The test plots designated for the well-watered conditions received proper levels of irrigation to achieve optimum yield, while irrigation in the test plots designated for the water-limited conditions was limited in the period from the 10 later vegetative stage (V10) to the early reproductive stage (R2) to impose drought stress to the test plants (Table 5 Cumulative irrigation volume during the cultivation period under well-watered and water-limited conditions (2006-2007, Chile), p.
+The test plots designated for the well-watered conditions received proper levels of irrigation to achieve optimum yield, while irrigation in the test plots designated for the water-limited conditions was limited in the period from the later vegetative stage (V10) to the early reproductive stage (R2) to impose drought stress to the test plants (Table 4, p.29).
+Based on the report that moderate drought stress reduces maize yield by 15% or more every year (Barker et al., 2005), a minimum of 15% reduction in yield of the commercial cultivar grown under the water-limited conditions compared to that under the well-watered conditions was used as the index of the presence of drought stress.
+In addition, days to silking, ear height, and culm length were also examined, since decrease in these items are also reported to serve as drought stress indicators in maize (Campos et al., 2006).
+Results showed the commercial cultivar grown under the water-limited conditions in fields in CT, CL, and LUM exhibited 15% or more reduction in yield compared to that grown under the well-watered conditions and also suffered growth inhibition in terms of other morphological characteristics.
+Meanwhile, the commercial cultivar grown under the water-limited conditions in field in QUI did not show 15% or more reduction in yield compared to that grown under the well-watered conditions and did not suffer any growth inhibition in terms of other morphological characteristics (Table 5, p.
 30).
-Based on the report that moderate drought stress reduces maize yield by 15% or more every year (Barker et al., 2005), a minimum of 15% reduction in yield of the commercial cultivar grown under the 15 water-limited conditions compared to that under the well-watered conditions was used as the index of the presence of drought stress.
-In addition, days to silking, ear height, and culm length were also examined, since decrease in these items are also reported to serve as drought stress indicators in maize (Campos et al., 2006).
-Results showed the commercial cultivar grown under the water-limited conditions in fields in CT, CL, and LUM exhibited 20 15% or more reduction in yield compared to that grown under the well-watered conditions and also suffered growth inhibition in terms of other morphological characteristics.
-Meanwhile, the commercial cultivar grown under the water-limited conditions in field in QUI did not show 15% or more reduction in yield compared to that grown under the well-watered conditions and did not suffer any growth inhibition in terms of other 25 morphological characteristics (Table 6 Morphological and growth characteristics of a commercial variety under well-watered and water-limited conditions (2006-2007, Chile), p.
-31).
 Therefore, results from the field in QUI were excluded from the statistical processing of the results of all fields.
-ANOVA by the linear mixed model was carried out using the results obtained from all lines cultivated in the three fields other than QUI, and the least 30 mean square calculated by ANOVA was used to compare the results between the three populations, that is, this stack line maize, MON87460, and the non-recombinant control maize, by Fisher's LSD.
+ANOVA by the linear mixed model was carried out using the results obtained from all lines cultivated in the three fields other than QUI, and the least mean square calculated by ANOVA was used to compare the results between the three populations, that is, this stack line maize, MON87460, and the non-recombinant control maize, by Fisher's LSD.

-The yields of this stack line maize and MON87460 were 13.7 MT/ha and 13.9 MT/ha, respectively, under the well-watered conditions and were 7.9 MT/ha and 7.2 MT/ha, respectively, under the water-limited conditions (エラー! 参照元が見つかりません。, p.
+The yields of this stack line maize and MON87460 were 13.8 MT/ha and 13.9

+MT/ha, respectively, under the well-watered conditions and were 6.5 MT/ha and 7.2 MT/ha, respectively, under the water-limited conditions (Table 6, p.
 31).
-In either soil moisture condition, no statistically significant difference was observed in yield between this stack line maize and MON87460 (p > 0.05) (Table 8 Paired comparison of yields among this stack line maize, MON87460, and non-recombinant control maize, p.
-31).
+In either soil moisture condition, no statistically significant difference was observed in yield between this stack line maize and MON87460 (p > 0.05) (Table 7, p.31).